nanofi-craftopia/LibCraftopia/README.md

 # Setup

-This is a mod library based on BepInEx.
-Follow the install instruction of BepInEx, https://bepinex.github.io/bepinex_docs/master/articles/user_guide/installation/index.html.
-Also, follow the tutorial of BepInEx, https://bepinex.github.io/bepinex_docs/master/articles/dev_guide/plugin_tutorial/index.html, to create your BepInEx mod.
+Follow the standard construction of the Craftopia mod project based on BepInEx.

 Download the `LibCraftopia.dll` from the above download badge and add a reference to the downloaded dll file to your project.
 Then, add the `BepInDependency` attribute to your plug-in class.